repository-preservation/lcmap-spark/docs/RUNNING.rst

 * ``distributed`` mode takes advantage of Apache Mesos as a resource manager, which allows Spark to run functions in parallel across many physical hosts.
 * ``non-distributed`` mode runs the Spark application on the local host system only, but is able to use all the available CPU cores and memory on that host.
-* Switching between modes is achieved through environment variables or parameters.
+* Switching modes is achieved by setting parameters during cluster creation

 See httpsmodes for configuring distributed and non-distributed